kevslinger/budget/README.md

 \<Work in Progress\>

-This app will eventually help you keep track of your income and expenses.
+This app will eventually help you keep track of your income and expenses on a monthly basis.
 For now, though, it just has the functionality of a "Hello world" application.

 ## Installation and Running